Burnham Market

-Burnham Market is an English village and civil parish near the north coast of Norfolk.
-It is one of the Burnhams, a group of three adjacent villages that were merged: Burnham Sutton, Burnham Ulph and Burnham Westgate.
-In 2022, Burnham Market was rated among the "20 most beautiful villages in the UK and Ireland" by Condé Nast Traveler in 2020.
+Burnham Market is a village and civil parish in the English county of Norfolk.
+It is 19 mi north-east of King's Lynn and 32 mi north-west of Norwich.

+It is one of the Norfolk Burnhams.
+Three settlements, Burnham Sutton, Burnham Ulph, and Burnham Westgate merged to form Burnham Market.
+In 2020 it was rated among the "20 most beautiful villages in the UK and Ireland" by Condé Nast Traveler.